jeanrobert70/jeanrobert70/README.md

 <h1>Hi there and welcome to my GitHub page👋<h1>

-My name is Jean-Robert and I am a data analyst from Melbourne, Florida.
-I do a lot of things, and some of them you might even find interesting.😄
+My name is Jean-Robert and I am from Palm Bay, FL and currently learning data analysis with python and machine learning.
+I m working on quite a few interesting projects, and some of them you might even find interesting.
+I love when data gives me that 'ah hah moment!'😄

 ---